icst2021satool/probabilistic-coupling-experiment/README.md

 #### duafdpaggregation.py

 This python program aggregates data for all faulty versions of a particular d4j project.
-It is called by [gen_csv_udua_dua_comparison.sh](https://github.com/icst2021satool/probabilistic-coupling-experiment/blob/master/datacollection/batch-src/gen_csv_udua_dua_comparison.sh) to generate files that aggregate maximum FDP for all d4j projects.
+It is called by [gen_csv_udua_dua_comparison.sh](https://github.com/icst2021satool/probabilistic-coupling-experiment/blob/master/datacollection/batch-src/gen_csv_udua_dua_comparison.sh) to generate cvs files that aggregate maximum FDP for all d4j projects.
+(See description below)

+Example: ``src/duafdpaggregation.py Chart 1 26 ./results results/uncduas-vs-subduas/Chart1-26.csv``

+The result of its execution  for Chart is saved on ``results/uncduas-vs-subduas/Chart1-26.csv``

 #### get_buggy_lines.sh,comparisonv2.py, and faultdetectv3.py